Caball009/Call-of-Duty-4-X-Demo-Tool/README.md

 - Convert demos from and to all currently existing Call of Duty 4 X versions (v15 - v20);
 - Convert demos from and to Call of Duty 4 X and pre-Call of Duty 4 X (v1.7);
-- Remove all hud elements from a demo, with the options to keep the stack score, hitmarker and team skulls;
+- Remove all hud elements from a demo, with the options to keep the stack score, hitmarker and team skulls.
+Hud elements like minimap, scores, xp bar and ammo are not stored in demos.
+This feature is meant for hud elements like kill cards or other hud elements that tend to be server specific;
 - Modify the stack score with a multiplier (e.g. to convert +50 per kill to +10, or vice versa);
 - Cut demos by map, match or time stamps;
 - Experimental: merge demos (only applies to demos on the same map & mod & game type);